onqtam/headjack/docs/why/COOPERATION.md

 > "If it's wrong when they do it, it's wrong when we do it." - [Noam Chomsky](https://www.goodreads.com/quotes/599016-if-it-s-wrong-when-they-do-it-it-s-wrong-when)

+> "The eternal struggle between good and evil takes place within our own bodies and has since the origin of multicellular organisms roughly a billion years ago." - [David Sloan Wilson](https://www.goodreads.com/quotes/11665166-the-eternal-struggle-between-good-and-evil-takes-place-within)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Consequence capture
 ██████████████████████████████████████████████████████████████████